ioBroker/create-adapter/docs/updates/20220301_erase_on_upload.md

 Since `@iobroker/adapter-dev` version 1.1.0 the output from `npm run build` might be split into multiple output files with random names.

-As `ioBroker.js-controller` with versions below 4.1 will not erase old files on upload, new adapter versions might upload more and more files to the `admin` directory.
+Since all available `ioBroker.js-controller` versions do not erase old files on upload, new adapter versions might upload more and more files to the `admin` directory.

 Therefore, you should explicitly set `common.eraseOnUpload` in `io-package.json` to `true` for React adapters.